aragilar/dnd-flask/data/documentation/monsters.md

 A legendary creature can do things that ordinary creatures can't.
 Legendary creatures can take special actions outside their turns, and a few can exert power over their environment, causing extraordinary magical effects to occur in their vicinity.

+If a creature assumes the form of a legendary creature, such as through a spell, it doesn't gain that form's legendary actions, lair actions, or regional effects.

 ### Legendary Actions

 A legendary creature can take a certain number of special actions---called legendary actions---outside its turn.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 A legendary creature regains spent legendary actions at the start of its turn.
-It isn't required to use its legendary actions, and it can't use legendary actions while incapacitated.
+It can forgo using them, and it can't use them while incapacitated or otherwise unable to take actions.
+If surprised, it can't use them until after its first turn in the combat.

 ### A Legendary Creature's Lair